Having supports to pursue academic passions

 Dajaha Kenney

-As a lover of the labs and conducting hands-on research, Kenney has had several opportunities.
+As a lover of research labs and conducting hands-on research, Kenney has had several opportunities.

-She also went to a national conference to present research on the gut and microbiome of captive polar bears, hoping to add to a body of knowledge that only has one scientific article related to the gut biome of polar bears.
-To do her research, Kenney analyzed 24 polar bear droppings to determine the type of bacteria in them.
-Kenney hopes that this research will benefit wild polar bears as well because they are understudied.
+She went to a national conference to present research on the fecal microbiome of captive polar bears, hoping to add to a body of knowledge that currently has few publications.
+To do her research, Kenney analyzed the bacterial DNA of 24 polar bear stool samples and, together with her research mentors, is currently working on that manuscript.
+Kenney hopes that this research will benefit conservation efforts of wild polar bears as well because they are vulnerable to the changing climate.

-As a Master of Biology student, Kenney gets to continue researching what means the most to her and to rotate labs and get a feel for all the different types of research she can pursue within the cellular and molecular biology fields.
+As a Master of Biology student in the Bridges-to-Doctorate Program, Kenney gets to continue researching what means the most to her and to rotate in research labs to get a feel for all the different types of research she can pursue within the cellular and molecular biology.